score-p/scorep_jupyter_kernel_python/README.md

 The kernel is still under development.
 The following is on the agenda:

- - Check alternative Python implementations (Stackless/PyPy) for better serialization support
- - Performance data visualizations
- - Overhead reduction (we already implemented in-memory communication for persistence handling and plan to have a parallel serializer)
+ - Provide perfmonitors for multi node setups
+ - Config for default perfmonitor to define collected metrics

 PRs are welcome.